Basically all non-Swiss-nationals* may be affected by the new law.

 As much as possible authentic Swiss texts, comprehension questions (MCQ, true/false), filling in a form or free written production (e.g. writing a short e-mail).

-Four weeks after taking the test at Learn French Geneva (Geneva, Lausanne or Neuchatel branches), you will receive your language passport in the mail with your results.
+After taking the test at one of the Swiss Language Academy branches, you will receive your language passport in the mailbox with your results, within 4 weeks.

 Minimum age 16.

 On the exam day, a formal ID with a picture is required.

 The exam can be taken only after prior enrolment and confirmation.

 Anyone with a disability can take the fide test.
 Special arrangements can be made.
 A medical certificate will be required.

 Need a refresher?
 Our qualified trainers will prepare you, in small groups or privately, for the language fide test in order to give you the best possible chance on the day of the fide test.
 To ensure that all your skills are put to good use on D-Day, preparation for the assessment is strongly recommended.
 In addition, being well prepared will allow you to feel more confident on the day of the assessment.